Gestational Calculator: How Many Weeks Am I? (& Due Date)

 How to calculate the estimated due date

-To calculate the probable due date, which should be around 40 weeks after your LMD, add 7 days to your LMD, and then count 3 months back and add one year.
+To calculate your estimated due date, which should be around 40 weeks after your LMD, add 7 days to your LMD, and then count 3 months back and add one year.

 For example, if the LMD was March 11, 2021, add 7 days, (March 18, 2021), then subtract 3 months (December 18, 2020) and add 1 year (December 18, 2021).
 In this case, the estimated due date is December 18, 2018.

-This calculation is not because the baby can be born between 37 and 42 weeks of pregnancy, however, it allows the parents and health care team to prepare for delivery.
+This calculation is not 100% accurate, as the baby can be born between 37 and 42 weeks of pregnancy, however, it allows the parents and health care team to prepare for delivery.